 “Women are not weak trust us because WE CAN.”

-Editha Isdori Kigora is 48 years old and a single mother of one son who is 27 years.
+Editha Isdori Kigora is 48 years old and a single mother of one son who is 27 years, and received a small loan from COCO to set up a business.

 Before receiving her loan, she used to collect charcoal from Mpandangindo village and sell to town.
 However, the job made her ill and the doctor suggested she should not continue doing so.
 An advise from a friend lead her to joining IGP where used the money to learn tailoring and bought a tailoring machine.
 After a few months, she rented a room to start the business and tailors for both women and men today.